hadi-alnehlawi/Notejam/README.md

     - Development
     - Staging
     - Production
-* Each cluster is connected to a load balancer **AWS ELB** which in turns direct the connection to the app endpoints
+* Each cluster is connected to a load balancer **AWS ELB** which in turns direct the connection to the app endpoints.
 * Autoscalling is configured to a production clustser that is supposedly configured to read the metric data of connection from prometheis and set the thredshold based on the noraml connection data time.
 * A **lambda function** is triggered by a **EventBridge** on a specific time (Daily at 12 AM UTC) to create a snapshot of the database.
 * Once the sanpshort is created, another lambda function is triggerd as well by EventBridge and export it to a **S3 bucket** called `notejamsnapshot`.